mailgun/documentation/source/api-tags.rst

        DELETE /<domain>/tags/<tag>

-Deletes the tag. **Note:** The statistics for the tag is not destroyed.
+Deletes the tag. **Note:** The statistics for the tag are not destroyed.

 Duration
 --------